Mohammad0104/database_management/README.md

 connection.close()
 ```

-### What it demonstrates
+This gave me experience with:

-* Python-to-PostgreSQL connectivity
+* Connecting Python to PostgreSQL
-* SQL execution through Python
+* Running SQL from Python
-* Extracting database results
+* Retrieving database results
-* Pandas DataFrame creation
+* Creating Pandas DataFrames
-* Basic ETL workflow
+* Basic ETL processes

 ---

-# 4. ➕ Insert Records Using Python
+# 4. ➕ Adding Data with Python

-Python was also used to insert new records into the database using parameterized SQL queries.
+I also used Python to insert new records into the database.

 ```python
 import os